feathersjs-ecosystem/feathers-objection/README.md

   [`transaction`](https://vincit.github.io/objection.js/api/objection/#transaction)
   documentation.

 - **`atomic`** - when `true` ensure that multi create or graph insert/upsert success or fail all at once.
-Under the hood, automaticaly create a transaction and commit on success or rollback on partial or total failure. __Ignored__ if you added your own `transaction` object in params.
+Under the hood, automatically create a transaction and commit on success or rollback on partial or total failure. __Ignored__ if you added your own `transaction` object in params.

 - **`mergeAllowEager`** - Will merge the given expression to the existing expression from the `allowEager` service option.
   See [`allowGraph`](https://vincit.github.io/objection.js/api/query-builder/eager-methods.html#allowgraph)